That Hamilton Woman: Production

 Shot in the United States during September and October 1940, That Hamilton Woman defines Britain's struggle against Napoleon in terms of resistance to a dictator who seeks to dominate the world.
 The film was intended to parallel the current situation in Europe and to serve as propaganda at a time, before the attack on Pearl Harbor, when the U.S. was still formally neutral.
 Korda's brother Vincent designed the sets, creating Sir William Hamilton's palatial home that looked out over the sea of Naples, as well as the interiors of Merton Place, the home Emma and Nelson shared when they returned to England.
 On a tight budget, Korda completed filming in only five weeks, working from an original screenplay by Walter Reisch and R.C.
 Sherriff.
 Originally to be titled The Enchantress, the film was first released in Britain as Lady Hamilton.

 Stars Vivien Leigh and Laurence Olivier were newlyweds at the time of filming and were considered a "dream couple".
 The film's tagline was The Year's Most Exciting Team of Screen Lovers!
 That Hamilton Woman is the last of three films they made together and their only film as a married couple.
-(Korda also produced their first film, Fire Over England.)
-In one scene, Olivier, as Nelson, says he has received orders from Admiral Hood.
-Olivier played Hood 43 years later in The Bounty.
+Korda also produced their first film, Fire Over England.

 Because of the strict Motion Picture Production Code, the two lovers never appear in bed together or ever even partially undressed together.
 Before the affair begins Emma sits on her bed, wherein Nelson is recovering from exhaustion, to feed him some soup.
 According to K.R.M.
 Short's study of the film, the major problem for the Production Code office was not the scenes showing romantic encounters: It was the script's treating an "adulterous relationship as a romance instead of a sin".

 The supporting cast of That Hamilton Woman includes Sara Allgood as Emma's mother, Henry Wilcoxon as Captain Hardy, Gladys Cooper as Lady Nelson, and Alan Mowbray as William Hamilton, Emma's husband, the British ambassador to Naples and a collector of objets d'art.

 During the filming a wad of flame fell from a torch directly on Olivier's head, setting his wig afire.
 Wilcoxon, standing right beside him, tried and failed to extinguish the blaze.
-Finally he wrested the wig from Olivier's head, but both hands his were badly burned, while Olivier's eyebrows were scorched.
+Finally he wrested the wig from Olivier's head, but both his hands were badly burned, while Olivier's eyebrows were scorched.

 While That Hamilton Woman was marketed as historical romance, its subtext is war propaganda.
 In July 1941, the isolationist America First Committee (AFC) targeted That Hamilton Woman and three other major Hollywood feature films (The Great Dictator, Chaplin/United Artists, 1940; Foreign Correspondent, Wanger/United Artists, 1940; The Mortal Storm, MGM, 1940) as productions that "seemed to be preparing Americans for war".
 The AFC called on the American public to boycott theaters showing these movies.